supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Configure_Pipelines_as_Code_with_YAML.md

     > **Note**: Since our original CI-YAML was not configured to automatically trigger a new build, we have to initiate this one manually.

 1. From the Azure DevOps left menu, navigate to **Pipelines** and select **EShopOnWeb_MultiStageYAML Pipelines** in recent tab.

 1. On the **EShopOnWeb_MultiStageYAML** Pipeline and click **Run Pipeline**.

 1. Click on the **Run** from the appearing pane.

 1. Notice the 2 different Stages, **Build .Net Core Solution** and **Deploy to Azure Web App** appearing.

 1. Wait for the pipeline to kick off and wait until it completes the Build Stage successfully.

-1. Once the Deploy Stage wants to start, you are prompted with **Permissions Needed**, as well as an orange bar saying
+1. Once the Deploy Stage wants to start, you are prompted with **Permissions Needed**, as well as an orange bar saying.

     ```
     This pipeline needs permission to access a resource before this run can continue to Deploy to an Azure Web App
     ```
-1. Click on **View**
+1. Click on **View**.

 1. From the **Waiting for Review** pane, click **Permit**.

 1. Validate the message in the **Permit popup** window, and confirm by clicking **Permit**.

 1. This sets off the Deploy Stage.
 Wait for this to complete successfully.

      > **Note**: If the deployment should fail, because of an issue with the YAML Pipeline syntax, use this as a reference: